-The flow of information will be coordinated locally by the Facility Director and by the State Mental Health Disaster Coordinator(s) through the office of Public Information at the state level.
-The Director of Public Information at DMH will be responsible for communicating and coordinating with public relations directors at the affected facility.
-DMH has created guidelines that will be used by facility or program public relations representatives to ensure procedural consistency.
-(See Appendix H).
-Press Releases and general information will be distributed to the local print and electronic media identified in each facility's Local Disaster Plan.
+The flow of information will be coordinated locally by the Program Director and by the State Mental Health Disaster Coordinator(s) through the office of Public Information at the state level.
+The Director of Public Information at DMH will be responsible for communicating and coordinating with public relations directors at the affected program.
+DMH has created guidelines that will be used by program or program public relations representatives to ensure procedural consistency.
+(See Appendix G).
+Press Releases and general information will be distributed to the local print and electronic media identified in each program's Local Disaster Plan.